 Our Board of Directors strongly believes its effectiveness is enhanced by being comprised of individuals with diverse backgrounds, skills and experience that are relevant to the role of the Board of Directors and the needs of the business.
-Accordingly, the board regularly reviews the changing needs of the business and the skills and experience resident in its members, with the intention that the board will be periodically "renewed" as certain directors rotate off and new directors are recruited.
-The board's commitment to diversity and "renewal" will be tempered by the need to balance change with continuity and experience.
+Accordingly, our Board of Directors regularly reviews the changing needs of the business and the skills and experience resident in its members, with the intention that the board will be periodically "renewed" as certain directors rotate off and new directors are recruited.
+The Board of Directors commitment to diversity and "renewal" will be tempered by the need to balance change with continuity and experience.

 Our current board composition is highly diverse in the areas of gender, age, ethnicity and business experience.
-We believe that our commitment to diversity is demonstrated by the current composition of our board.
+We believe that our commitment to diversity is demonstrated by the current composition of our Board of Directors.

-The State of California adopted legislation, Senate Bill 826, requiring companies headquartered in the state to meet specific gender diversity requirements on their board, which required us to have at least one female director by the end of December 31, 2019, and have at least three female directors by the end of December 31, 2021.
+In September 2018, the State of California adopted legislation, Senate Bill 826, requiring companies headquartered in the state to meet specific gender diversity requirements on their board, which required us to have at least one female director by the end of December 31, 2019, and have at least three female directors by the end of December 31, 2021.
 Three of our nine directors are female.
 We were already in full compliance with the most stringent requirements of this legislation in advance of its adoption, and remain in compliance with all aspects of such legislation.